rylanshearn/geopica/README.md

 ```
 ./geopic.sh <directory>
 ```

+## Script details: GeoPicAll
+GeoPicAll has two simple for-loops that will go through all subfolders in a specified directory and:
+1. Run `geopica.sh` for each folder to find average location
+2. Run `geopic.sh` to write those coordinates to images that aren't geocoded

 ## Dependencies
 All scripts require the exiftool command-line tool to read the image metadata.
 Install it before running.
 All scripts were tested using exiftool version 12.4 on Ubuntu 22.04.2